cagov/caldata-mdsa-training/docs/cloud-data-warehouses/snowflake.md

 A virtual warehouse, usually referred to as a "warehouse" in Snowflake is a powerful and scalable computing resource that allows you to execute SQL queries and perform analytical tasks on your data.
 Unlike traditional data warehouses, Snowflake’s virtual warehouses are “virtual” in the sense that they are not tied to a specific hardware.
 Instead, they operate in the cloud and can dynamically allocate or deallocate computing resources based on your workload.

 A warehouse provides the required resources, such as CPU, memory, and temporary storage, to perform the following operations in a Snowflake session:

-- Executing SQL SELECT statements that require compute resources (e.g. retrieving rows from tables and views).
+  - Executing SQL SELECT statements that require compute resources (e.g. retrieving rows from tables and views)
   - Performing DML (Data Manipulation Language) operations, such as:
-- Updating rows in tables (DELETE , INSERT , UPDATE).
+    - Updating rows in tables (DELETE , INSERT , UPDATE)
-- Loading data into tables (COPY INTO <table>).
+    - Loading data into tables (COPY INTO `table`)
-- Unloading data from tables (COPY INTO <location>).
+    - Unloading data from tables (COPY INTO `location`)

 ### Warehouse sizes

 Warehouses are available in a few different sizes, depending upon the needs of the data processing job:

-X-small (denoted by (XS)) Good for small tasks and experimenting.
+- X-small (denoted by (XS)) Good for small tasks and experimenting.
-Small (denoted by S), Suitable for single-user workloads and development.
+- Small (denoted by S), Suitable for single-user workloads and development.
-Medium (denoted by M), Handles moderate concurrency and data volumes.
+- Medium (denoted by M), Handles moderate concurrency and data volumes.
-Large denoted by (L), Manages larger queries and higher concurrency.
+- Large denoted by (L), Manages larger queries and higher concurrency.
-X-Large (denoted by (XL)) Powerful for demanding workloads and data-intensive operations.
+- X-Large (denoted by (XL)) Powerful for demanding workloads and data-intensive operations.
-2X-Large (denoted by 2XL)
+- 2X-Large (denoted by 2XL)
-3X-Large (denoted by 3XL)
+- 3X-Large (denoted by 3XL)
-4X-Large (denoted by 4XL)
+- 4X-Large (denoted by 4XL)

 !!! note
     Note: Most jobs on small data should use the relevant X-small warehouse.
 Warehouse size affects the cost of your query, so err on the side of using the smallest warehouse to do your job.
 [Snowflake documentation on warehouses](https://docs.snowflake.com/en/user-guide/warehouses)